infracost/docs/docs/features/environment_variables.md

 ## Environment variables to override cloud provider region

 The following environment variables can be used with `infracost breakdown` and `diff` commands to override the cloud provider region.
+GitHub App users can set these from Org Settings > Integrations > GitHub App > Run configurations.
+These environment variables cannot currently be set in the [config file](/docs/features/config_file/) as they apply to all projects, not individual ones.

 - `INFRACOST_AWS_OVERRIDE_REGION` for AWS
 - `INFRACOST_AZURE_OVERRIDE_REGION` for Azure
 - `INFRACOST_GOOGLE_OVERRIDE_REGION` for Google

-For example, with the following provider block
+For example, with the following provider block, using the environment variable `INFRACOST_AWS_OVERRIDE_REGION=eu-central-1` Infracost will show costs for `eu-central-1` region.
 ```tf
 provider "aws" {
   region = "us-east-1"
   # ...
 }
 ```

-using the environment variable `INFRACOST_AWS_OVERRIDE_REGION=eu-central-1` Infracost will show costs for `eu-central-1` region.

 ## Environment variables to override metadata